 What can you use no-cook refrigerator pickles for?

-I’ve been using these pickled onions and cucumbers on burgers, in tacos and just as a side to whatever I’m eating for lunch or dinner.
-The red onions are so delicious!
+These fridge pickles are a perfect side dish!
+I’ve been using these pickled onions and cucumbers on burgers, in salads and just as a side to whatever I’m eating for lunch or dinner.
+The red onions are so delicious on tacos too!

 No Cook Refrigerator Pickles